Insight • Design craft

 Performance on the web

-Custom fonts add to page weight.
+Custom fonts add page weight.
 Handmade fonts with large character sets and multiple alternates can be especially heavy.
 Subset aggressively and use font-display: swap.

 Sourcing handmade typography